 When purchasing home playground equipment, choose a set that is labeled as meeting safety standard ASTM F1148.

 Carefully supervise young children using playground equipment.
 Keep children from shoving, pushing, or fighting.

 The surface under playground equipment should be energy absorbent.
-Use safety-tested mats or loose fill materials (shredded rubber, sand, wood chips, or bark) maintained to a depth of at least 9 inches.
+Use safety-tested mats or loose-fill materials (such as shredded rubber, sand, wood chips, or bark) maintained to a depth of at least 9 inches.

 Install the protective surface at least 6 feet (more for swings and slides) in all directions from the equipment.

 Swing seats should be made of something soft, not wood or metal.

 Children should not twist swings, swing empty seats, or walk in front of moving swings.

 Put home playground equipment together correctly.
 It should sit on a level surface and be anchored firmly to the ground.
 You may need help from a professional to install the equipment properly.